-This paper will consists of two sections, Section A and Section B.
+This paper consists of two sections, Section A and Section B.

-Section A consists of 12 structured questions worth 4 - 5 marks each.
+Section A consists of 12 structured questions worth 5 - 6 marks each.
 Candidates will be required to answer all questions.

-Section B consists of 3 essay type questions and candidates are required to answer 2 questions worth 25 marks each.
+Section B consists of 3 essay type questions and candidates are required to answer 2 questions worth 15 marks each.

-This paper is weighted at 30% of the final total available marks.
+This paper is weighted at 40% of the final total available marks.

-Paper 3 Practical Activities (Project) consists of 100 marks.
+Paper 3 Practical Activities and Guided write-up reports consists of 100 marks.

-Candidates will undertake two practical activities; one from vegetable crops or field crops and one from livestock production marked out of 60 marks; and be required to produce two guided write-up reports for the two practical activities marked out of 40 marks.
+Candidates will undertake two practical activities; one from vegetable crops or field crops and one from livestock production marked out of 60 marks; and be required to produce a guided write-up report from each of the two practical activities marked out of 40 marks.